openlookeng/hetu-core/hetu-docs/en/language/types.md

 **Note**

 *Connectors are not required to support all types.
-See connector* *documentation for details on supported types.*
+See [connector](../connector.html) for details on supported types.*

 Boolean
 -------